kristiankielhofner/whisper-asr-webservice-client/README.md

 # whisper-asr-webservice-client

-Linux and Mac OS X client for https://github.com/ahmetoner/whisper-asr-webservice
+A hackly slapdash thrown together-late-at-night Linux and Mac OS X client for https://github.com/ahmetoner/whisper-asr-webservice

 ## Get Started & Configuration
 You will need to create a `.config` file in this directory with the following: